fredriko/nlp-data-readiness/docs/questions-for-guidance.md

 The type of data required to evaluate a solution is often tightly connected to the way the solution is implemented: if the solution is based on supervised machine learning, i.e., requiring labelled examples, then the evaluation of the solution will also require labelled data.
-For example, if the problem you are faced with is to help users to find topically relevant sections in a large number of yearly reports submitted by public agencies, then you will most likely need to construct a collection of sections labelled with the appropriate topic descriptors.
-Such data can then be used to assess and compare the technical solutions to the problem that you come up with.
+For example, if the problem you face is to help users to find topically relevant sections in a large number of yearly reports submitted by public agencies, then you will most likely need to construct a collection of sections labelled with the appropriate topic descriptors.
+Such data can then be used to assess and compare the technical solutions you come up with.

 On the other hand, if it is possible to produce a solution based on unsupervised machine learning, then *perhaps* it is possible to conduct the evaluation based on